Skip to main content

 • A simple four function calculator will be provided to you.

-• The potential student may take an entrance examination TWICE per academic year.
-It is not mandatory to take the exam twice, but the Admissions Committee will weigh the higher scores in your overall application.
+• The potential student may take an entrance examination up to THREE TIMES per academic year.
+It is not mandatory to take the exam THREE TIMES, but the Admissions Committee will weigh the higher scores in each section in your overall application.

 F. Observation of Radiologic Technologist

-Students interested in Radiologic Technology as a career, have the opportunity to see firsthand, what responsibilities are involved in this profession.
+• Students interested in Radiologic Technology as a career, could see firsthand, what responsibilities are involved in this profession.

 • Students will observe actual patient care; appropriate dress (business casual, comfortable shoes, no open-toed shoes) is required.

-• Students are expected to spend no less than three (3) hours to ensure a complete overview of what a career in Radiologic Technology entails.
+• Students are expected to spend no less than four (4) hours to ensure a complete overview of what a career in Radiologic Technology entails.
 In addition, they are required to complete the “Hospital Observation Worksheet” and submit it to the Program of Radiologic Technology for admission consideration.

-• Notice of interviews will be sent out by May 1st.
+• Notice of interview will be sent out by May 1.

 • You may only be granted an interview AFTER completing the Observation of Radiologic Technologist.